EFWob/OdroidGoRadio/README.md

 * During the move, the position indicator is updated accordingly.
 That allows to conveniently re-organize the favorite banks.
 * You have to confirm the changes by pressing (A).
 This change requires a restart of the radio (will be prompted on screen).

 (You can not enter new stations here.
-That needs to be done through the configuration webpage as usual.=
+That needs to be done through the configuration webpage as usual.)

 ### Menu 3: Equalizer/Spectrum analyzer